Programme (Click here)

 Ann is also Vice Dean (Culture, Diversity & Inclusion) at the IoPPN where she leads faculty-wide initiatives to foster an inclusive and supportive culture.
 She chairs the faculty Self-Assessment Team which currently has an active membership of around 50 academic, research and professional service staff as well as student representatives.
 She has also established working groups and champions to lead initiatives on specific protected characteristics.
 Ann mentors extensively, including researchers in and from low and middle income countries.

-Prof. Joachim Marti is an Associate Professor in health economics at the Centre for Primary Care and Public Health (Unisanté), University of Lausanne, Switzerland.
-After the completion of his PhD on the economics of smoking at the University of Neuchâtel, he pursued a postdoctoral fellowship at the Yale School of Public Health and worked several years in the UK (University of Leeds and Imperial College) on the economic evaluation of health care interventions and policies.
-His current work spans a wide range of areas including public health, health behaviours, end-of-life care, health inequalities, and behavioural economics.
+Prof. Joachim Marti is an Associate Professor in health economics at the University Center for Primary Care and Public Health (Unisanté), University of Lausanne, Switzerland.
+After completing his PhD in public economics focused on smoking behaviour and tobacco regulation at the University of Neuchâtel, Switzerland, he pursued a postdoctoral fellowship at the Yale School of Public Health and then held teaching and research positions at the University of Leeds and at the Centre for Health Policy at Imperial College London.

 Unisanté propose, le 16 septembre 2021, une conférence satellite francophone.
 Les thématiques suivantes concernant le tabac et la nicotine seront abordées :